StarPlayrX/bigmac/README.md

 4. At boot screen select the external USB `Install macOS Big Sur` disk.
 (It will be yellow if it is on an external drive)
 5. Wait for the external media to boot up.
 You may see black screen for a minute or two before any verbose logs kick in.
 6. From there open the Terminal.
 It's under the Utilities menu.
-7. `cd /Volumes/pathToBigMacDisk/`
+7. `ls -a` to see where stuff is (great invention)
-8. `cd bigMaster.master`
+8. `cd /Volumes/pathToBigMacDisk/`
+6. `cd bigmac.master` (Do not omit cd'ing to this folder it uses the working directory name to get its resources.)
-9. Omiting `sudo` follow the `Pre Install track in this guide`
+10. Omiting `sudo` follow the `Pre Install track in this guide`
-10. Quit the Terminal app
+11. Quit the Terminal app
-11. Within the window of the booted up install media: select the `Big Sur install icon` and click the `continue` button.
+12. Within the window of the booted up install media: select the `Big Sur install icon` and click the `continue` button.
 Select your disk and agree to the license.
-12. After the install is complete, boot from the external USB `Install mac OS Big Sir` disk again.
+13. After the install is complete, boot from the external USB `Install mac OS Big Sir` disk again.
-13. Open Terminal
+14. Open Terminal
-14. `cd /Volumes/pathToBigMacDisk/`
+15. `cd /Volumes/pathToBigMacDisk/`
-15. `cd bigmac.master`
+16. `cd bigmac.master` (Do not omit cd'ing to this folder)
-16. Omiting `sudo` follow the `Post Install track in this guide`
+17. Omiting `sudo` follow the `Post Install track in this guide`
-17. Select the start up disk
+18. Select the start up disk

 ## Pre Install script (Works with All Macs)
 1. Erase a disk using GUID Partition and Mac OS Extended (Journaled) aka JHFS+ (this step may be automated)
 2. Open Terminal.app in Utilties
+3. `ls -a`
+4. `cd /Volumes'
-3. `cd bigmac.master`
+5. `cd whereYouHaveBigMac`
+6. `cd bigmac.master` (Do not omit cd'ing to this folder it uses the working directory name to get its resources.)
-4. `sudo ./preinstall.sh`
+7. `sudo ./preinstall.sh`
-5.  set boot-args to `-no_compat_check amfi_get_out_of_my_way=1 -v` or  `-no_compat_check -v`
+8.  set boot-args to `-no_compat_check amfi_get_out_of_my_way=1 -v` or  `-no_compat_check -v`
-6. open the macOS Big Sur installer.app
+9. open the macOS Big Sur installer.app
-7. select your newly erased JHFS+ disk.
+10. select your newly erased JHFS+ disk.
-8. in order to complete the install, Big Sur 11.0.1 RC2 and later will reboot 3 times
+11. in order to complete the install, Big Sur 11.0.1 RC2 and later will reboot 3 times

 ## Notes about Big Sur Installs
 1. The install process is done in three stages each varying in time.